ezsystems/ezplatform-graphql/doc/domain_schema.md

 The domain content is the main GraphQL schema of eZ Platform.
 It is created based on the content model: your types and theirs fields.

-Its usage requires that the GraphQL model is generated for a given repository, as a set of configuration files in the project.
+Its usage requires that the GraphQL model is generated for a given repository, as a set of configuration files in the project's AppBundle.

-By default, the generated schema will list:
+The generated schema exposes:
-- the content types groups
+- content types groups, with their camel cased identifier: `content`, `media`...
+    - a `_types` field
+        - each content type is exposed using its camel cased identifier: `blogPost`, `landingPage`
+            - below each content type, one field per field definition of the type, using its camel cased identifier: `title`, `relatedContent`.
+                - for each field definition, its properties:
+                    - common ones: `name`, `descriptions`, `isRequired`...
+                    - type specific ones: `constraints.minLength`, `settings.selectionLimit`...
-- for each group the content types it contains
+    - the content types from the group, as two fields:
+        a) plural (`articles`, `blogPosts`)
+        b) singular (`article`, `blogPost`)
-- for each content type, its fields definitions, mapped to their Field Value Type
+        - for each content type, one field per field definition, returning the field's value

 Queries look like this: